kkruecke/cplus-documentation/notes/tree23.rst

       } else  { // No sibling has two items, so we merge a key/value from pnode's parent with the appropriate sibling.

          Node *parent = pnode->parent;

-          // pnode_child_index is such that pnode == parent->children[pnode_child_index].
-          std::unique_ptr<Node> node2Delete;

-          if (pnode->parent->isTwoNode()) {
+         if (pnode->parent->isThreeNode()) {

-               // When the parent is a 2-node, then both pnode's sibling and the parent have one key.
-We merge the parent's sole key/value with
-               // pnode's sibling at pnode->parent->children[!pnode_child_index].
-This leaves the parent empty, which we handle recursively below
-               // by again calling fixTree().
-             node2Delete = merge2Nodes(pnode, !pnode_child_index);

-          } else {

              // parent is a 3-node, but has only 2-node children.
 In this case, we can successfully rebalance the tree.
 We merge one of the parent keys (and
              // its associated value) with a sibling.
 This now makes the parent a 2-node.
 We move the children affected by the merge appropriately, and then we can
              // safely delete pnode from the tree.

-             node2Delete = merge3NodeWith2Node(pnode, pnode_child_index);
+             merge3NodeWith2Node(pnode, pnode_child_index);
-         }

-         node2Delete.reset(); // delete node2Delete's managed memory.

-         if (parent->isEmpty()) {
+          } else {

+              // When the parent is a 2-node, then both pnode's sibling and the parent have one key.
+We merge the parent's sole key/value with
+              // pnode's sibling at pnode->parent->children[!pnode_child_index].
+This leaves the parent empty, which we handle recursively below
+              // by again calling fixTree().
+              merge2Nodes(pnode, !pnode_child_index);

               // recurse. parent is an internal empty 2-node with only one non-nullptr child. fixTree(parent, descent_indecies);